Valve actuators are mechanisms that provide linear movement to valves through the use of various screw assemblies.

 Valve actuators can provide actuation through several different methods: manual, electric, pneumatic, hydraulic, and solenoid.

 Manual valve actuators can be either manual handwheel or manual level.
 Manual handwheel are more common, but they do not allow for automated valve operation.

 Electric valve actuators utilize motors, typically DC motors, in order to allow for manual, semi, and fully-automatic valve operation.
-Electric valve actuators operate by providing mechanical force through the conversion of electrical power.
+Electric actuators operate by providing mechanical force through the conversion of electrical power.

 Pneumatic and hydraulic valve actuators can provide semi and fully automated valve operation as well; however, pneumatic valve actuators are utilized in air pressure applications, whereas hydraulic valve actuators are utilized in water and other fluid pressure applications.